cybercongress/go-cyber/docs/cyberd.md

 - accessible
 - technology agnostic

 Our knowledge graph is generated by web3 agents.
-Web3 agents includes itself to the knowledge graph transacting only once.
-Thereby they proof the existence of private keys for content addresses of public keys.
+Web3 agents include itself to the knowledge graph by transacting only once.
+Thereby they prove the existence of private keys for content addresses of revealed public keys.

 Our `euler` implementation is based on [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) identities and [cidv0](https://github.com/multiformats/cid#cidv0) content addresses.